 37. Jack-O’lantern Mushroom (Omphalotus Olearius)

 Jack-O’lantern contains a certain amount of toxic substances, but it can rarely kill an adult.
-However, the elder or children should be more cautious as it can lead to death if they consume a large amount of this mushroom.
+However, the elderly or children should be more cautious as they can die if consuming a large amount of this mushroom.